stuarteberg/graph-tool/doc/quickstart.rst

     vertex: 0 in-degree: 210 out-degree: 0 age: 0
     Nowhere else to go...
 We found the main hub!

-Below is the degree distribution, with 100000 nodes.
-If you want to see a broader power law, try to increase the number of vertices to something like :math:`10^6` or :math:`10^7`.
+Below is the degree distribution, with :math:`10^5` nodes (in order to the asymptotic behavior to be even clearer, the number of vertices needs to be increased to something like :math:`10^6` or :math:`10^7`).

 .. figure:: price-deg-dist.*
    :align: center